Last updated on February 5th, 2018 at 11:01 pm

 Situated 20 km from Bac Ha, Can Cau is a small market, but very colorful.
 Opening only on Saturdays, it always delivers a very photogenic display of Flower Hmong, Black Zao, Phu La ethnic costumes.
 After spending the whole morning exploring the market, you will leave the market for Bac Ha town for lunch.

 In the afternoon, transfer to Lao Cai where you will take the overnight train back to Hanoi.
-Train ???
-Departure at ???
-(To be advised).
+Trip ends.

 Occasionally our tour itineraries are updated during the year to incorporate improvements stemming from past travelers’ comments and our own research.
 The information given in this itinerary may be slightly different to that in the service proposal.
 It’s very important that you print and review a final copy of your itinerary a couple of days prior to travel, in case there have been changes that affect your plans.
 If you have any queries, please contact us.
 We are here to help you!